emolter/emolter.github.io/_posts/2021-11-30-website-build-ii.md

 # Pushing changes to GitHub

-I was initially concerned that including the Dockerfile and new Gemfile.lock would mess up the display if I <code>git push</code> as normal.
-Testing that now.
+I was initially concerned that all these changes to the GitHub repo would mess up the way the real site at <code>emolter.github.io</code> behaves.
+Apparently running the naive
+{% highlight html %}
+git add -A
+git commit -m "whatever"
+git push
+{% endhighlight %}
+doesn't break anything, and correctly updates content within existing pages as well as including new blog posts or pages, but does not incorporate the style changes I made.